 Be Patient.
 But not Naive.

-I know a lot of people stuck in dead end jobs wasting their life away doing work they hate.
+I know a lot of people who hate their jobs but remain stuck, wasting their life by doing work they despise.
 That’s not the way to live.
 It’s important to be patient in an industry you love especially if you’re happy but it’s not necessary to be patient if you’re like a hamster running on a wheel.

 Do you see your next step within this existing employer?
 Is it clearly identified?
 Do you know how long it will take to get there?
 Have you had the same title for the last three years?
 Well, if you’re actually providing value to the company and feel you’re getting nowhere in your career – it’s probably time to look elsewhere.
 And don’t think of it as being disloyal.
 Think of it as knowing your worth and going somewhere to be compensated for just that.